muratgozel/dom-scripter/README.md

 # DOM Script Injector

-Easily inject script tags and jsonld documents into your html document with this javascript module.
+Easily inject scripts, stylesheets and jsonld documents into your html document with this javascript module.

 ## Install